Transient Global Amnesia

-This work is of the head of a blue whale perched on a precipice reflecting their precarious position in our ecosystem.
+This work depicts the head of a blue whale perched on a precipice reflecting the species' precarious position in our ecosystem.
 The marble, Breccia Medicea, which has been used since Roman times and was favoured by the Medici family, lends itself perfectly to this work with its beautiful water-like markings.
 Amethyst and quartz are just some of the minerals found in this stone.

 Carrara Marble, 64 x 80 x 29 cm

-This work in stone is reminiscent of both an elephant trunk and an ammonite fossil and symbolises the doomed status of elephants in the wild today.
+This work in stone is reminiscent of both an elephant trunk and an ammonite fossil and symbolises the threatened status of elephants in the wild today.

 Wry?No! is a comment on the machismo brandishing of lethal weapons against defenceless animals in the hope of making men feel more viral and powerful.
 The work is also a direct comment on ground rhino horn being considered a cure for impotence in Chinese medicine, which has largely contributed to rhino horn being worth more than gold, and thus literally sentencing the rhino to death.